-Achieving Sustainable development has been a burning issue and a frontline agenda of the United Nations, more so among less developing countries, less developed countries, landlocked developing, and small island developing states of the world (UN, 2017).
-Sustainable development was defined by the World Commission on Environment and Development (WCED) in the Brundtland Commission Report (1987) as the ability of the present generations to meet their own needs without compromising the ability of the future generations to meet their own needs (Ranjula, 2019).
-The Sustainable Development Goals (SDGs) of the United Nations are described as transformative with the intention of eradicating poverty, improving the social, economic and environmental conditions of people across all nations of the world irrespective of the race, colour, ethnicity, religion, financial status etc. (UN, 2015).
-The United Nations is coming to a resolution to eradicate all forms of poverty including extreme poverty and setting the world on sustainable development and resilient path, the member nations drew up a 17 point Sustainable Development Goals with its accompanying 167 targets on 27th September 2015.
-These set the tone for member nations to develop plans and policies in areas of critical importance to humanity and the planet (UN, 2015).
+Achieving sustainable development has been a burning issue and frontline agenda of the United Nations, more so among least developed countries, less developed countries, land-locked developing, and small island developing countries of the world (UN, 2017).
+Sustainable development has been defined by the World Commission on Environment and Development (WCED) in the Brundtland Commission Report (1987) as the ability of the present generations to meet their own needs without compromising the ability of the future generations to meet their own needs.
+(Ranjula, 2019) The Sustainable Development Goals (SDGs) of the United Nations have been described as transformative, with the intention of eradicating poverty, improving the social, economic, and environmental conditions of people across all nations of the world irrespective of race, color, ethnicity, religion, financial status, etc. (UN, 2015) The United Nations has arrived at a resolution to eradicate all forms of poverty, including extreme poverty, and set the world on path of sustainable development and resilience; the member nations drew up a 17-point list of Sustainable Development Goals with an accompanying list of 167 targets on September 27, 2015.
+These set the tone for member nations to develop plans and policies in areas of critical importance to humanity and the planet.
+(UN, 2015)

-The journey of arriving at the 17 points SDGs started back in 1970 when the Organization for Economic Co-operation and Development began focusing on three (3) pillars of development namely economic, social and environmental when Agenda 21 was developed which is stated in the paragraph 404 that the "indicators of sustainable development needed to be developed to provide solid bases for decision-making at all levels and to contribute to self-regulating sustainability of integrated environment and development systems".
-This was later adopted at the United Nations Conference on Environment and Development at Rio de Janeiro in 1992 by 183 government of member nations and was later reaffirmed at the World summit in 2002 at Johannesburg and Rio de Janeiro in 2012 at the Rio +20 Summit (Easterly, 2015).
+The journey to the 17-point SDGs started back in 1970, when the Organization for Economic Co-operation and Development began focusing on three (3) pillars of development, namely economic, social, and environmental, with the development of Agenda 21 which stated in its paragraph 404 that "indicators of sustainable development needed to be developed to provide solid bases for decision-making at all levels and to contribute to a self-regulating sustainability of integrated environment and development systems".
+This was later adopted at the United Nations Conference on Environment and Development at Rio de Janeiro in 1992 by 183 governments of the member nations and was later re-affirmed at the World Summit in 2002 in Johannesburg, and in Rio de Janeiro in 2012 at the Rio +20 Summit.
+(Easterly, 2015)

-Initially, Sustainable Development was about ensuring optimal consumption of goods and services by the vast majority of the populace, but the United Nations in its World Summit at Johannesburg in 2002 and Rio de Janeiro in 2012 affirmed that its Sustainable Development Goal (SDG) should include "ending all forms and dimensions of poverty, ensuring health coverage universally, reducing and preventable deaths in relation to children, and maternal mortality before 2030, removing woman and girl child discriminations of all forms the world over, and achieving full employment and productivity for all women and men."
-Part of the Sustainable Development Goal agenda includes eradicating poverty, establish socioeconomic and financial inclusion for all people and protecting the environment.
+Initially, sustainable development involved ensuring optimal consumption of goods and services by vast majority of the populace, but the United Nations at its World Summit at Johannesburg in 2002 and Rio de Janeiro in 2012 affirmed that its Sustainable Development Goals (SDGs) should include "ending all forms and dimensions of poverty, ensuring health coverage universally, reducing preventable deaths in relation to children, and maternal mortality before 2030, removing woman and girl child discriminations of all forms the world over, and achieving full employment and productivity for all women and men."
+Part of the Sustainable Development Goal agenda includes eradicating poverty, establishing socioeconomic and financial inclusion for all people, and protecting the environment.
 (Leeladhar, 2005)